pusher/pusher-websocket-java/README.md

 String socketId = pusher.getConnection().getSocketId();
 ```

-For more information on how and why there is a `socket_id` see the documentation on [authenticating users](ttps://pusher.com/docs/channels/server_api/authenticating-users) and [excluding recipients](https://pusher.com/docs/channels/server_api/excluding-event-recipients).
+For more information on how and why there is a `socket_id` see the documentation on [authorizing users](ttps://pusher.com/docs/channels/server_api/authorizing-users) and [excluding recipients](https://pusher.com/docs/channels/server_api/excluding-event-recipients).

 ## Helper Methods